mazesloup/pygnovpn/README.md

  - Client Key
  - TA key

-It disable some option (reneg-sec by default know for crash at import), more option to disable can be pass at command line
+It disable some option (reneg-sec by default know for crash at import), more option can be disable by pass them at command line

 ## Getting Started